-This month's roundup includes fines for BOS, HSBC historical debt collection, UBS insider dealing, rocketing FCA penalties and more...
+This month's roundup of Financial Services news includes fines for BOS, HSBC historical debt collection, UBS insider dealing, rocketing FCA penalties and more...

 - FCA fines Bank of Scotland £45.5m for failing to report fraud suspicions

 - Further Money Laundering Conviction in FCA’s biggest Insider-Trading investigation

 - Thousands of HSBC customers impacted by historical debt collection practices

 - Directors of unauthorised firm ordered to pay £3.4m back to investors

 - Former UBS Compliance Officer found guilty of Insider Dealing

 - FCA’s financial penalties rocket